Busek: AEHF

 Aerojet, under license with Busek, manufactured the 4 kW Hall thruster (the BPT-4000) which was flown aboard the USAF AEHF communications spacecraft.

-This thruster is credited with raising an incapable satellite back to a geosynchronous orbit after the failure of the spacecraft's main apogee engine.
+OneWeb

+In 2023, Busek announced the successful on-orbit commissioning of its BHT-350 Hall-effect thrusters on 80 OneWeb satellites, launched in December 2022 and January 2023 on SpaceX Falcon 9 rockets.
+The new OneWeb communications satellites use the thrusters for orbit-raising, station-keeping, collision avoidance and de-orbiting at the conclusion of each satellite’s mission.

 Contracts

 NASA

 Busek will be providing Hall thrusters for NASA's Artemis Program.
-As part of the Power and Propulsion Element, Busek's 6 kW Hall thrusters will work in combination with NASA's Advanced Electric Propulsion System to provide orbit raising and station keeping capabilities for the Lunar Gateway.
+As part of the Power and Propulsion Element, Busek's 6 kW Hall thrusters will work in combination with NASA's Advanced Electric Propulsion System to provide orbit-raising and station-keeping capabilities for the Lunar Gateway.
 The Lunar Gateway's polar near-rectilinear halo orbit (NRHO) will require periodic orbit adjustment, and electric propulsion will use solar energy for this task.

 Research and development

 Propulsion

-Busek has demonstrated experimental xenon Hall thrusters at power levels up to and exceeding 20kW.
+Busek has demonstrated experimental xenon Hall thrusters at power levels exceeding 20kW.
 Busek has also developed Hall thrusters that operate on iodine, bismuth, carbon dioxide, magnesium, zinc, and other substances.
-In 2008, a xenon fueled Busek Hall thruster appeared in National Geographic.
-An iodine fueled 200 W Busek Hall thruster will fly on NASA's upcoming iSat (Iodine Satellite) mission.
+An iodine fueled 200 W Busek Hall thruster will fly on NASA's iSat (Iodine Satellite) mission.
 Busek is also preparing a 600 Watt iodine Hall thruster system for future Discovery Class missions.

 Other publicized Busek technologies include RF ion engines and a resistojet rocket.
 Another focus is CubeSat propulsion, proposed for the 2018 Lunar IceCube mission.

-As of July 2012, Busek was also working on a DARPA-funded program called DARPA Phoenix, which aims to recycle some parts of on-orbit spacecraft.
+As of July 2012, Busek was working on a DARPA-funded program called DARPA Phoenix, which aimed to recycle some parts of on-orbit spacecraft.

-In September 2013, NASA awarded an 18‑month Phase I contract to Busek to develop an experimental concept called High Aspect Ratio Porous Surface (HARPS) microthruster system for use in tiny CubeSat spacecraft.
+In September 2013, NASA awarded an 18‑month Phase I contract to Busek to develop an experimental concept called a High Aspect Ratio Porous Surface (HARPS) microthruster system for use in tiny CubeSat spacecraft.

+In March 2021, Busek and Maxar Technologies completed an end-to-end hot fire test campaign validating the 6-kilowatt solar electric propulsion (SEP) subsystem for the Power and Propulsion Element (PPE) of NASA’s Gateway in lunar orbit.

 Orbital Debris Remover (ORDER)

 In order to deal with space debris, Busek proposed in 2014 a remotely controlled vehicle to rendezvous with this debris, capture it, and attach a smaller deorbit satellite to the debris.
 The remotely controlled vehicle would then drag the debris/smallsat-combination, using a tether, to the desired location.
-The larger sat would then tow the debris/smallsat combination to either deorbit or move it to a higher graveyard orbit by means of electric propulsion.
-The larger satellite is named the Orbital Debris Remover, or ORDER which will carry over 40 SUL (Satellite on an Umbilical Line) deorbit sats and sufficient propellant for the large number of orbital maneuvers required to effect a 40-satellite debris removal mission over many years.
-Busek is projecting the cost for such a space tug to be US$80 million.
+The larger satellite would then tow the debris/smallsat combination to either deorbit or move it to a higher graveyard orbit by means of electric propulsion.
+The larger satellite, named the Orbital Debris Remover, or ORDER, would carry over 40 SUL (Satellite on an Umbilical Line) deorbit satellites and sufficient propellant for a large number of orbital maneuvers required to effect a 40-satellite debris removal mission over many years.
+Busek projected the cost for such a space tug to be US$80 million.